-In order to create a cached report on bar chart, Click the down arrow beside the Bar Chart to open the menu items.
+In order to create a cached report on a bar chart, Click the down arrow beside the Bar Chart to open the menu items.
 Please select the Manage option from the menu items.

-Once you select the Manage option, Report manager will navigate you to new page with following tabs.
+Once you select the Manage option, Report manager will navigate you to a new page with following tabs.
 You can use this page to manage this report (advanced operations, I must say).
 Under the properties tab, it will show the Report Created, modified dates, and the Report size.

 You can create a Cached Reports in SSRS in multiple ways: